 - The most common symptom of the condition?
 NO symptoms.
 That’s why it’s called the “silent killer,” because problems often don’t show up until potentially serious damage has already happened.

-- The major risk factors for hypertension include obesity, sedentary lifestyle, advancing age, a family history, a low-quality diet (including an excessive intake of alcohol, caffeine, and sodium), and being of African-American descent.
+- The major risk factors for hypertension include obesity, sedentary lifestyle, advancing age, a family history and a low-quality diet (including an excessive intake of alcohol, caffeine, and sodium).

 - If you took all your blood vessels – including veins, arteries, and capillaries – and laid them end to end, they would cover a distance of roughly 100,000 miles!
 That’s a LOT of circulatory health to care about!